-As I celebrate my twentieth year with Healthy Directions, I’ve been reflecting back on my life—to my earliest years as a practicing cardiologist.
-One of my most vivid memories was the “aha” moment that led me to realize the powerful connection between heart disease and emotional stress.
+One of my most vivid memories from my earliest years as a practicing cardiologist was the “aha” moment that led me to realize the powerful connection between heart disease and emotional stress.

-Early on in my career I had been working so hard I became out of touch with my own feelings.
 As I stood over the stretcher of a man and father my own age—one I was about to pronounce dead—I read his chart to find out how someone could die so suddenly of a massive heart attack.
-My heart was heavy with sadness, and a sense of failure that my despite my best efforts I was unable to save him.
+My heart was heavy with sadness, and a sense of failure that despite my best efforts, I was unable to save him.

 Why Stress Can Lead to Heart Attacks and Sudden Cardiac Death

-I knew only too well that nearly 50% of the time the first sign of heart disease is sudden cardiac death (SCD).
+I knew only too well that in nearly 50% of cases, the first sign of heart disease is sudden cardiac death.
 Why such a tough statistic?
-I’d just been reading some research theories by a West Coast physician named Meyer Friedman, who proposed that stress and the “Type A” personality might have something to do with developing high blood pressure as well as heart disease.
+I had just been reading some research theories by Meyer Friedman, MD, who proposed that stress and the “Type A” personality might have something to do with developing high blood pressure and heart disease.

 So, I enrolled in a Gestalt psychotherapy training program to begin to learn how to observe possible connections between stress and cardiac events in my own patients.
 It didn’t take long for me to see patterns.

-One prime example was a man who ruptured his aorta while holding in his rage at being forced to drive his boss to the airport after that same boss had forced him to fire his favorite employee.
+One prime example was a man who had a ruptured aorta while holding in his rage at being forced to drive his boss to the airport after that same boss had forced him to fire his favorite employee.

 I Began to Address the Stress-Heart Disease Connection with My Own Patients

-I began to modify my own patient interviewing tactics, and started asking questions like “So, what was going on in your life at the time your heart attacked you?”
-Some patients were started and surprised at that question, but others relaxed as if they had been waiting for someone to ask.
+I began to modify my own patient interviewing tactics and started asking questions like, “So, what was going on in your life at the time your heart attacked you?”
+Some patients were startled and surprised at that question, but others relaxed as if they had been waiting for someone to ask.

 Their heartfelt answers helped me to get to the root of their heart issues.
 They also made me curious about the effect emotions had on high blood pressure, especially when the pharmaceutical drugs that I was schooled to rely upon weren’t working.